eyedeekay/Actually-Work-Offline/README.md

 With this extension, **Work Offline means Work Offline** and nothing else, until you close the browser and the extension uninstalls itself.
 If you want a version which adds a toggle or something like that, fork it and submit a PR.

+## BTW

+Oh by the say, Chrome's UI/UX for the equivalent operation is even dumber and getting worse.
+But I don't expect anything from Chrome.
+Mozilla should fucking know better.